Warren Tolman: 2014 Attorney General campaign

 On November 7, 2013, Tolman declared his candidacy for the office of Massachusetts Attorney General.
 He has vowed to unleash smart gun technology in Massachusetts, saving lives from accidental gun shootings, curbing illegal gun trafficking, and protecting police officers from having their gun turned against them.
 In December, Tolman penned an op-ed in the Boston Globe announcing his intention to use the state’s consumer protection statute to require gun manufacturers to utilize existing personalized gun technology for all weapons sold in the Commonwealth.

 Tolman prioritized bringing colleges and universities together to take action on campus sexual assault, standing up for consumers, and ending the state's opiate abuse crisis.
 He would enhance the Attorney General’s focus on domestic violence with the creation of an Office on Violence Against Women within the Civil Rights Division, tasked with implementing law enforcement and prevention policies and providing oversight and leadership in the effort to end violence against women.
 In June, Warren Tolman earned the endorsement of the Massachusetts Democratic Party at the annual state convention.

 Tolman faced off against former Assistant Attorney General Maura Healey in the primary.
 Tolman was endorsed by Massachusetts Governor Deval Patrick and Boston Mayor Marty Walsh as well as all four living former Massachusetts Attorneys General.
 Tolman was defeated by Healey in the primary election and Healey went on to become Massachusetts Attorney General.
 Tolman endorsed Healey after the primary and campaigned for her.

 Personal life

 Tolman grew up in Watertown, Massachusetts in a working-class family and attended public schools in Watertown, MA, including Watertown High School.

 His father, David, served in the U.S. Navy during World War II and later worked as a railroad conductor for 40 years.
 His mother, Marie, worked part-time as a telephone operator while taking care of her 8 children.
 They begin their family in Boston Public Housing at Fidelis Way in Brighton.
-Former Massachusetts State Senator and current Massachusetts AFL-CIO President Steven Tolman is his brother.
+Former Massachusetts State Senator and Massachusetts AFL-CIO President Steven Tolman is his brother.

 Tolman is married to his high school sweetheart and fellow Watertown native Carolyn Tolman; they have three children.